fabiommendes/craftinginterpreters/book/introduction.md

     a debugger, get comfortable with it and step through your program as it runs.

-1.  #TODO: Do the same thing for Rust.
-To get some practice with pointers, define a [doubly linked list][] of heap-allocated strings.
+1. Do the same thing for C. To get some practice with pointers, define a [doubly linked list][] of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.

 [repo]: https://github.com/munificent/craftinginterpreters
 [doubly linked list]: https://en.wikipedia.org/wiki/Doubly_linked_list